makersacademy/takeaway-challenge/README-JD.md

 So that I can verify that my order is correct
 I would like to check that the total I have been given matches the sum of the various dishes in my order

-We need to create an order object (Class) whose responsibilities/functionalities could be as follows:
+We need to create an order object, whose responsibilities/functionalities could be as follows:
 -allow to `#select` dishes from the menu by providing dish name and quantity: order could be stored in a hash and a message indicating price to pay could appear
--`#place_order` by indicating payment amount: if such amount does not match sum, an error message should appear
+-allow to check that the dish is available on the menu through a '#dish_available?` method -`#submit_order` by indicating payment amount: if such amount does not match sum (checked by a `right_amount` method), an error message should appear
--`#send_message` to confirm the order

 ##Fourth block: sending a message